 Create Vegetable Stock from Leftovers

-Edited by Anonymous, Reema, Eulalee, Eng and 2 others
+Edited by Reema, Eulalee, Eng, Alma and 1 other

 Creating vegetable stock from scraps of leftover vegetables is an excellent way to reduce, reuse, and recycle!
 The recipe is flexible and can be changed to meet individual taste.
 The stock can be frozen for months.
 So, there is no reason to throw out vegetable scraps when you can make this easy, tasty stock.

 - Storage containers e.g. mason jars, freezable plastic containers